ttltrk/TTT/BLK/BLK/BLK.md

 cryptographic puzzles: Hard to solve - Easy to verify

-- what if two nodes receives two separate blocks at the same time the longest and/or the faster network will adopt the new blocks and the weakest network blocks goes by side
+- what if two nodes receives two separate blocks at the same time the longest and/or the faster network will adopt the new blocks and the weakest network blocks goes by side (orphand block)

 - the longest chain/network is king - if two same blocks were created at the same time, the fastest/longest chain win in this case the hashing power is the key